 This single serving microwave cookie is ready in just a few minutes.
 As an added bonus, it’s also egg free!
 You mix everything in a mug, put it on a plate, and cook it for less than 1 minute for a soft pumpkin spice cookie.
 You can leave it in the mug too, but I like to hold and eat my cookies the traditional way.

 I’ve had really low energy lately.
 I think it’s the change in the weather.
-The shorter days, gloomier and colder weather, etc. So I haven’t had much desire for full-on baking projects, which is why my mug cakes come in so handy.
+The shorter days, gloomier and colder weather, etc. So I haven’t had much desire for full-on baking projects like making big batches of pumpkin cookies, which is why my mug cakes come in so handy.

 While my new cookbook (which is now available on Kindle* too!) has a whole section on cookie mug cakes, I actually did not do a pumpkin one.
 So here is my pumpkin cookie mug cake.
 The cookie is soft and cakey as most pumpkin cookies are.
 I highly recommend having the chocolate chips in there.
 The first version I did only had a smattering of chips on top (this last photo) and not in the actual batter and the batter just really felt like it was missing something.
 So after gobbling up that cookie, I made a second one chock full of chocolate chips (second photo) and while the shade of the cookie was a little darker, the melty chips made it taste so much better.